-If you wish to seek an extension for an assignment, you will need to apply via the online Assignment Extension Tool in your unit site via DeakinSync.
+If you wish to seek an extension for an assignment, you will need to apply via the online Assignment Extension Tool in your unit site.
 Your request will be forwarded to your Unit Chair for consideration.

 This needs to occur as soon as you become aware that you will have difficulty in meeting the due date.
 A request for an extension should be submitted before the due date.

-You must provide a reason for the extension.
+You must provide a reason for the extension and the Unit Chair may request that you provide a draft of your assignment as part of your request.
 Conditions under which an extension will normally be considered include:

 - Medical – to cover medical conditions of a serious nature, e.g. hospitalisation, serious injury or chronic illness.